Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 See how the GRE prep courses from Manhattan Prep and Kaplan stack up against one another

 Since prep books just don’t seem to cut it these days, it’s not surprising that many students turn to prep courses to give them the best shot at scoring high on the GRE.
 Although there are many GRE prep options out there, Kaplan and Manhattan Prep are widely considered two of the best.
+They also happen to be owned by the same parent company, which can further complicate your decision.
 Therefore, to help you determine which is the ideal option for you, we put the GRE prep courses from Manhattan Prep and Kaplan head-to-head to see which one wins.

 Quality of Kaplan GRE Study Materials